Back in my 20s, financial responsibility was a tiny blip on my dating radar.

-But worry not, financial responsible folks can be spotted on any serious dating site.
+But worry not.
+Financially responsible folks can be spotted on any serious dating site.

-Back in my days, dating sites let you pre-screen potential matches for deal breakers.
+Back in my day, dating sites let you pre-screen potential matches for deal-breakers.
 I’m completely oblivious to advances in dating technology, but I’m going out on a limb here and assume that it’s still the case (or better).

 Another great way to meet new people is through your friends.
 Birds of a feather flock together.
 The chance of meeting someone from your friends’ extended social circle that you see eye-to-eye with is pretty high.

-In any case, irrespective of where your romantic encounters happen, watch out for red flags and signs of financial incompatibility early on to save you from potential headache and heartache down the line.
+In any case, irrespective of where your romantic encounters happen, watch out for red flags and signs of financial incompatibility early on to save you from potential headaches and heartache down the line.